Healing from narcissistic abuse is tricky and meditation helps me sort things out in my head.

 You realize knowing the truth is not the same as accepting it.

-Try a reputable, world-class self-hypnosis expert (only $3.95 per download or package deals) to help you push to the other side.
+Try some meditation or this world-class self-hypnosis expert (only $3.95 per download or package deals) to help you push to the other side.

 I promise you your mind is a powerful thing, and the answers are inside of it.